mtlynch/mtlynch.io/content/retrospectives/2023/11/index.md

 This was TinyPilot's second-strongest month in history, and I have no idea why.
 Nothing stands out in our analytics, and I'm not aware of any new reviews or mentions.
 We saw [strong sales in October 2022](/retrospectives/2022/11/) as well, so it could just be seasonal.

-I was expecting numbers to drop a bit because I've been focused primarily on our manufacturing shift and haven't invested in marketing.
+I was expecting numbers to drop a bit because I've been focused on our manufacturing shift and haven't invested in marketing.
 I'm glad to see that we can survive on momentum, but I'm also beginning to invest more into growth in the last few months of 2023.

 ## Trying to get microSDs right with the new manufacturer